 The relevant market structure and competition for your startup

-There are endless ways you can cut a market into niche.
+There are endless ways you can cut a market into niches.
 Let’s give a few examples to simplify this concept.

 You have started a remote computer analysis tool.
 It is a massive market with many players offering different solutions and aggressively competing on every desktop computer.

-But what about modern TV’s?
-In 2020 these are practically computers with CPU, memory, network and internet access.
-You can tailor your solution to service only TV’s and break away from the pack.
-So while there will be a high level of competition in the “computer analysis tool”, you can show there is very little competition in the “remove TV analysis tool”.
+But what about modern TVs?
+In 2020 these were practically computers with CPU, memory, network, and internet access.
+You can tailor your solution to service only TVs and break away from the pack.
+So while there will be a high level of competition in the “computer analysis tool,” you can show very little competition in the “remove TV analysis tool.”

-Both H&M as well as Louis Vuitton sell clothes.
-Of course this sentence is blasphemous.
+Both H&M, as well as Louis Vuitton sell clothes.
+Of course, this sentence is blasphemous.
 The guys at LV are “a fashion house and luxury brand” while H&M is fast fashion.
-This difference in positioning helps them both avoid from competitive situation.
-Every market provides an opportunity to create a new “high” niche as well as “low” niches, depending of course if there is enough customer demand.
-This will allow you to claim you will not get into competitive situations simply because the competition doesn’t sell in your price points or provides the same quality as your products.
+This difference in positioning helps them both avoid the competitive situation.
+Every market provides an opportunity to create a new “high” niche and “low” niches, depending on whether there is enough customer demand.
+That will allow you to claim you will not get into competitive situations simply because the competition doesn’t sell at your price points or provides the same quality as your products.

 What are VC’s looking for when they look at your market

-All the VC’s will hate regulated markets, unless the regulation plays in your favor.
-This is why healthcare companies are usually invested by VC’s who specialises in this type of companies.
+All the VCs will hate regulated markets unless the regulation plays in your favor.
+That is why healthcare companies are usually invested by VCs who specialize in this type of company.

-Just like most VC’s would have some focus ranges along each spectrum (stage, check size, industry etc), they would also have clusters of markets with similar traits based on their personal opinions of where is the best probability to build a successful company.
+Like most VCs would have some focus ranges along each spectrum (stage, check size, industry, etc), they would also have clusters of markets with similar traits based on their personal opinions of where is the best probability of building a successful company.
 Don’t be discouraged if one VC doesn’t like the market you aim at.
 Get their feedback on why they don’t like it and see if it is a matter of fact (regulated market) or a matter of taste (the market is made of too many small customers).
-If it is the latter, like anything based on taste - you’ll find a VC that LOVES your market.
+If it is the latter, like anything based on preference - you’ll find a VC that LOVES your market.

 So - what is your market size?

-Understanding your true market size will give you an edge in fundraising and in running your company.
-You should go through a complete market analysis at least every year and keep communicating with analysts and journalists to make sure that your vision is aligned, or at least have a good explanation why everybody forecast a specific market size, while you see a different number.
-Be it hidden potential, unserved niche or technological disruption opportunity
+Understanding your actual market size will give you an edge in fundraising and in running your company.
+You should go through a complete market analysis at least every year and keep communicating with analysts and journalists to ensure that your vision is aligned.
+At the very least, you should have a reasonable explanation of why everybody forecasts a specific market size while you see a different number.
+Be its hidden potential, unserved niche, or technological disruption opportunity.

 What’s a Rich Text element?